Caresse Crosby: Support of artist's colony

-Caresse for a time divided her time between Rocca Sinibalda, which in the winter was too cold and unlivable, Hampton Manor in Bowling Green, Virginia, a home in Washington, D.C., a sprawling apartment at 137 East 54th Street in New York City, as well as a residence in Rome.
-In 1953, Alvin Redman published her autobiography, The Passionate Years.
+For a while Crosby divided her time between Rocca Sinibalda, which in the winter was cold and unlivable, a more practical residence in Rome, Hampton Manor in Bowling Green, Virginia, her home in Washington, D.C., and her sprawling apartment in New York City.
+In 1953, the publisher Alvin Redman released her autobiography, The Passionate Years.
 She put Rocca Sinibalda up for sale in 1970, shortly before she died.

 Death

-Suffering from heart disease, she received what was then still-experimental open heart surgery at Mayo Clinic.
-She died from complications from pneumonia in Rome, Italy on January 24, 1970, aged 78.
+Suffering from heart disease, she received what was then still-experimental open heart surgery at The Mayo Clinic.
+She died of complications from pneumonia in Rome, Italy on January 24, 1970, aged 77.
 Time described her as the "literary godmother to the Lost Generation of expatriate writers in Paris."
 Anaïs Nin described her as "a pollen carrier, who mixed, stirred, brewed, and concocted friendships."

-But she lived long enough to see many of the aspiring writers she nurtured in the 1920s become well known and accepted authors.
+She had lived long enough to see many of the aspiring writers she nurtured in the 1920s become well-known and even canonical authors.
 The bra she invented went through a number of transformations and became a standard undergarment for women all over the world.
 Her first two husbands and her son Bill preceded her in death.
 She was survived by her daughter Polleen Peabody de Mun North Drysdale and two granddaughters.
 Crosby was buried in the Cimetière de l'Abbaye de Longchamp, in Boulogne, département de la Vendée, Pays de la Loire, France.

 Legacy

-Most of her papers and manuscripts are held in the archives of the Southern Illinois University Special Collections Research Center in the Morris Library at Southern Illinois University in Carbondale, Illinois, including more than 1600 photographs from her life, along with the papers of her friends James Joyce and Kay Boyle.
+Most of her papers and manuscripts are held in the Morris Library archives Special Collections Research Center at Southern Illinois University in Carbondale, Illinois, including more than 1600 photographs from her life, along with the papers of her friends James Joyce and Kay Boyle.

 In 2004, Fine Line Features optioned Andrea Berloff's first screenplay Harry & Caresse.
 Lasse Hallström was initially attached to direct and Leslie Holleran was attached as a producer.